brillouinzone/PyPHX/README.md

 ## Installation
-Install the PHX_API SDK and configure environmental variables to point to the root installation directory.
+Install frame_grabber software to install the pheonix dlls into your windows/system32 folder or point systme path to a directory containing the .dll files installed by the frame_grabber software.

+The .dll is included so you should be able to install without building new module .dll files.

-Open the *.sln file located in the `c` directory. build the solution.
+Alternatively, build with the *.sln file located in the `c` directory. build the solution.
 The output dll will be placed into the `build` folder.

 The package contains two solutions.
 One will run a live image view, and the other is an interface to the Grabber Library